ABOUT REMOTE HUTS

 A warm thanks to all who have supported us over the years with their time, labour, photos, support, feedback, donations and encouragement.
 From the Permolat Trustees: Craig Benbow, Andrew Buglass, Joke de Rijke, Alan Jemison, Paul Reid, Geoff Spearpoint and Hugh van Noorden.

 EXPERIENCE, PHYSICAL FITNESS, AND ADEQUATE GEAR AND PROVISIONS ARE ESSENTIAL FOR VENTURING INTO THE REMOTE HUT ZONE!!!
-Experience here relates to the New Zealand high-country, not Alaska, or the Swiss Alps.
-Even experienced foreign outdoor types are going to be lacking some unique skill sets essential for an enjoyable and safe experience over here.
-Bush and river travel, unformed or overgrown tracks, untracked alpine routes, and weather!!
+This means experience in the New Zealand high-country, not Alaska, or the Swiss Alps.
+Experience in other parts of the world will still be lacking some of the unique skill sets essential for an enjoyable and safe experience over here.
+There is bush and river travel, unformed or overgrown tracks, untracked alpine routes, and weather!!
 Many of the huts and bivs on this site are in remote rugged, settings and some can only be accessed by high-altitude routes.
-Having the right gear and equipment is essential as high-country weather is extreme and can at any time of year change from sun to blizzard in in a matter of hours.
-A 10km wide strip on the West Coast's frontal ranges gets around 10 metres of rain per anum and most of the huts on this site are situated in this band.
-The Cropp River in the Whitcombe valley holds NZ's record rainfall measurement, 1049mm rain over a 48 hour period in 1995.
-Rivers and side-creeks rise rapidly during heavy rain and become impossible to cross.
-Most of the latter are unbridged.
+Being equipped for winter in midsummer may seem strange to an outsider but our high-country weather is extreme and can change from sun to blizzard in in a matter of hours at any time of the year.
+The 10km wide strip on the West Coast's frontal ranges gets around 10 metres of rain each year and most of the huts on this website are situated in this band.
+The Cropp River in the Whitcombe valley holds the NZ record of 1049mm rain over a 48-hour period in 1995.
+It is the third wettest place in the world.
+Rivers and side-creeks rise rapidly during heavy rain and become impossible to ford and most are unbridged.
 Following untracked rivers or creeks needs to be done with prior knowledge of their navigability due to the numerous waterfalls and gorges that typify watercourses here.
 Alpine crossings above 1500m are likely to be snow covered from winter through to early summer.
-The snow tends to burn off below 1800m in most places by late summer and the tops may remain bare into early winter.
-Heavy snowfalls are more common in winter, but can occur at any time of the year, and you need need to be prepared for this.
-A full alpine kit will be needed for some crossings during the colder months, ice axes, crampons, and ropes in some cases.
-The bushline and permanent snowline are much lower here than they are in Europe or parts of North America, If you are not experienced in all or any of the above, get yourself a guide who is, or talk to DOC about an easier walk.
+The snow tends to burn off below 1800m in most places by late summer and the high tops may remain bare into early winter.
+Heavy snowfalls are more common in winter, but can occur at any time of the year.
+Ice axes, crampons, and ropes will be needed for some crossings during the colder months.
+The bushline and permanent snowline are much lower here than they are in Europe or parts of North America, If you are not experienced in all or any of the above, get yourself a guide who is, or talk to DOC or us about an easier walk.

 Track And Travel Times On This Website

-We frequently get feedback that the travel times posted on the website are unrealistically fast.
-Our times are based on what could reasonably be expected from someone who is fit, and experienced IN THIS TYPE OF COUNTRY.
-Fitness and strength alone are not sufficient and the times provided should are not comparable to those given for tourist grade tracks in National Parks, or other parts of the country which are calibrated to take into account the less experienced and fit.
-Track times can vary considerably with weather conditions, and may alter overnight due to slips, washouts and tree fall.
+We frequently get feedback that the travel times posted on the website are unrealistic or even impossible, however they are based on what could reasonably be expected from someone who is fit and experienced in this type of terrain.
+They should not be compared with the times provided for tourist grade tracks or great walks other parts of the country which have been calibrated to take into account the less experienced and fit.
+Track times can also vary considerably with weather conditions, and may alter overnight due to slips, washouts and tree fall.
 Estimates for tops travel are for the snow-free months, late summer and autumn.
-Travel can be just as fast in winter if the snow is firm, or considerably slower if the snow is soft and deep, or icy.
+Travel can be just as fast in winter if the snow is firm, or considerably slower if the snow is soft or icy.

-Information, updates, comments and suggestions along with join requests can be emailed from our contact page.
-We also Permolat Facebook that allows you to connect with others who share an interest in preservation and maintenance activities.
+Information, updates, comments, suggestions and offers of help can be emailed from our contact page.
+There is also Permolat Facebook which allows you to connect with others who share an interest in hut and track preservation and maintenance activities.

 Thanks